 I serve as Vice Chair of a private college Board of Trustees.
 The President of the college filed a complaint to the board that the Chair be removed from office, stating that the Chair’s behavior was causing a work environment where the President could not get his work done—a hostile work environment.

 The Chair was asking questions about hiring processes, nepotism policies, personal expenditures that were not documented, disrespectful behavior of the President to current Board Members, and the list goes on.

 After much discussion, the whole Board voted not to remove the Chair, but did provide instructions for the Chair to follow.
 The only instruction to the President was to not communicate at all with the Chair for the remaining term of the Chair—June 30, 2020.

 What can I do to help the Board see and understand that the real problem is the leadership management style of the President?
-Thank you so much.

 — a Blue Avocado reader in Texas